kqcircuits.util.geometry_helper¶

 region with merged polygons

-Goes through each polygon edge and splits the edge whenever it passes through a point of another polygon.
+Merges adjacent points of regions.
+Also goes through each polygon edge and splits the edge whenever it passes close to existing point.

 This function can eliminate gaps and overlaps caused by transformation to simple_polygon.

-layers – List of layers to be considered and modified
+• regions – List of regions to be considered and modified

 Returns True if the polygon points are in clockwise order, False if they are counter-clockwise.